JohnAD/sulfur-lang/minor-goals.md

 ## [SELF-FILE]
 ### Self-contained transparent file contents

-If someone where to copy the content of a file and send it to you, without any context, could you interpret it?
+If someone were to copy the content of a file and send it to you, without any context, could you interpret it?
 The answer _should_ be yes.
 But this is almost never true in the current suite of languages.

 Specifically:

 * You should be able to see what _kind_ of file it is.
-Every source file start with a line like `#! sulfur src 2022.0.1 en`.
-In one short bit of text I know that this is the source code for a Sulfur program version 2022.0.1 written in English.
+Every source file must start with a line like `#! sulfur src 2022.0.1 en`.
+In one short bit of text, I know that this is the source code for a Sulfur program version 2022.0.1 written in English.
 No need to guess.

 * Do not allow wild-cards in library versions.
 Either an explicitly stated version is used or it defaults to match the version of sulfur in the top line.
 There is no need to lookup some kind of project table or mapping file to determine which library version is going to used.
 As it happens, this also matches major goal [[TYPE-VERSIONING]](scalable-goals.md#type-versioning).

-* Do not allow "wild-card" imports of values.
-If you see an identifier called `foo` you should know exactly where that identifier was defined from nothing but the contents of the file itself.
+* Do not allow "wild-card" imports of identifiers.
+If you see an identifier called `foo` you should know exactly where that identifier was defined with nothing but the contents of the file itself.
 If `foo` came from a library, it is either explictly named in the `using` statement, or it is referenced by something that is explicitly named.

   For example, if you have a two libraries called 'colors' and 'moods', the following would be a bad thing: